morrownr/USB-WiFi/README.md

 ```
 >=====>  ALFA AWUS036ACM  <=====<
 ```
 Note: 2021-06-30 - Rokland sent an email out today that says the ALFA AWUS036ACM is back in stock.
 There have been inventory problems with several vendors of this adapter lately.
-This adapter is VERY popular with linux users.
+This adapter is VERY popular with Linux users.

 Rokland - $35 USD - [ALFA AWUS036ACM 802.11ac Dual Band USB WiFi Adapter](https://store.rokland.com/collections/wi-fi-usb-adapters/products/alfa-awus036acm-802-11ac-dual-band-2-4-5-ghz-wifi-usb-adapter) - Info: free shipping and no tax outside of Florida.
 Ships to Canada and US.